uladcharn/fmRNN-fmLSTM/README.md

 # Filter banks-embedded memory-augmented Recurrent Networks (fmRNN-fmLSTM)

-### Paper
+This repository presents the code files are for the Filter banks-embedded memory-augmented Recurrent Networks, an extention of the memory-augmented Recurrent Networks introduced in the following paper:

 Do RNN and LSTM have Long Memory?
 ICML 2020. [[paper]](https://proceedings.icml.cc/static/paper_files/icml/2020/956-Paper.pdf)

 By Jingyu Zhao, Feiqing Huang, Jia Lv, Yanjie Duan, Zhen Qin, Guodong Li and Guangjian Tian.

-Please refer to the paper for an introduction to datasets and the required references.

 ### Requirements